 Burying is usually easier and cheaper.
 The long term benefits of this are minimal and there are associated risks of a sink hole developing and future drainage issues.
 With this process, use of the land in and around the pool is forfeited for any future use other than a lawn.

 Hauling concrete pool debris away is typically best but this is a bit more costly.
 Complete pool removal is the best option for long term peace of mind and resale property value.
 Full pool removal insures future buyers that they won't have to deal with the pool debris in the future.
 There is a lot of concrete and debris hauling that is associated with this process.
+Limited access to the work area can raise the cost of completing the full removal.

 We have come up with an environmentally conscious solution: